opt-out-tools/model-online-misogyny/README.md

 ## Repository structure

     ├── .circleci               <- Folder containing the CircleCI configuration file for this repository.
-    ├── .dvc                    <- Folder containing the DVC configuration file for this repository.
+    ├── .dvc                    <- Folder containing the DVC configuration file for this repository + an instruction │                              file on how to use DVC.
     ├── .github/ISSUE_TEMPLATE  <- Folder containing templates to create different types of issues for this │                              repository.
     ├── data                    <- Folder for documenting and analyzing datasets that tackle the problem of